ReadAlongs/SoundSwallower/js/README.md

 SoundSwallower is a refactored version of PocketSphinx intended for embedding in web applications.
-The goal is not to provide a fast implementation of large-vocabulary continuous speech recognition, but rather to provide a *small*, *asynchronous*, implementation of simple, useful speech technologies.
+The goal is not to provide a fast implementation of large-vocabulary continuous speech recognition, but rather to provide a *small*, *asynchronous* implementation of simple, useful speech technologies.

 With that in mind the current version is limited to finite-state